INSURANCE - CAR INSURANCE

 Fact checked

-With those types of perks, you may want to consider making car insurance payments with a credit card.
-While you can pay your car insurance premium with a credit card, it could cost you more in fees or damage your credit if you can’t pay off your credit card bill by the due date each month.
+With credit cards offering so many perks, from cash back to purchase protection, you may want to consider making car insurance payments with one.
+While you can pay your car insurance premium with a credit card, we don't always suggest doing it because it could cost you extra in fees or damage your credit if you can't pay off your balance.
+We recommend looking into your insurer's policies for using credit to pay premiums and choosing cards with lower service fees.

 We'll walk you through the advantages and disadvantages of paying for your car insurance with a credit card, which insurers accept credit cards, and how to set up your payments.